cog-imperial/min_matches_heuristics/README.md

 - number of hot streams n,
 - number of cold streams m,
 - number of temperature intervals k,
-- the vectors QH and QC specifying the heat load of each stream in each temperature interval (QH[i,t] and QC[j,t] specify the heat load of hot stream i and cold stream j, respectively, in temperature interval t), and
+- the vectors QH and QC specifying the heat supply and demand of each stream in each temperature interval (QH[i,t] and QC[j,t] specify the heat supply and demand of hot stream i and cold stream j, respectively, in temperature interval t), and
 - the vector R of residual capacities (R[t] is the amount of heat descending from temperature intervals 1,2,...,t on the hot side to temperature intervals t+1,...,k on the cold side).

 A minimum number of matches instance is stored in a `.dat` file under the following format: